 5) UNBOXING VIDEOS

-Unrefined, raw, and regular brown sugars can be used interchangeably.
+3. Unrefined, raw, and regular brown sugars can be used interchangeably

-All brown sugars will give a molasses flavor to your recipe.
+4. All brown sugars will give a molasses flavor to your recipe

-Nutritionally speaking, one is not better than another.
+6. Nutritionally speaking, one is not better than another

-All brown sugars provide about 4 calories per gram or 16 calories per teaspoon.
+7. All brown sugars provide about 16 calories per teaspoon and a GI of 62±2

-Choose brown sugars for their unique taste, satisfaction, and culinary benefits.
+9. Choose unrefined sugars for their unique taste, aroma, culinary benefits, and your satisfaction.

 WhatSugar Blog is reader-supported.
 When you buy through amazon links, this blog may earn an affiliate commission, at no cost to you.
 Affiliate links help keep this website ads free.
 When you make a purchase, you support our work.